Back to Blog

 The scenarios where urgent care fails: a blood pressure medication that needs adjustment, new symptoms that warrant evaluation by a physician who actually knows your history, a question about whether something is a travel-insurance emergency, a specialist referral when you don't know who to trust locally.
 All of these benefit from an established physician relationship.

 In my practice, Canadian patients get my cell phone.
 When something concerning comes up, you call me directly, not an answering service or triage line.
 We discuss what's happening, and often the issue gets resolved on the phone.
 If a visit is needed, we arrange it.
 If specialist care is needed, I refer to colleagues I know and can often expedite the appointment.
+(What that 24/7 access looks like in real scenarios.)

 For adult children in Canada